 Milestone reflects growing demand for net-zero buildings

 A complement to LEED certification, LEED Zero provides a clear, data-driven path to recognizing net-zero goals and signals market leadership in the built environment.
-Moreover, in 2018, the first year LEED Zero was released, certifications were earned in every category, with one project earning certification in all four categories.
+Moreover, in 2018, the first year LEED Zero was released, certifications were earned in every category, with one project earning green building strategy certification in all four categories.

 LEED Energy Certification

 LEED Zero energy certification is awarded to net-zero energy buildings and communities that generate as much energy as they use over the course of the year.
-Therefore, LEED Zero Carbon recognizes net-zero carbon emissions.
+Therefore, LEED Zero Carbon Program recognizes net-zero carbon emissions.
 That’s from energy consumption through carbon emissions avoided or offset over one year.
 LEED Zero Water recognizes a potable water use balance of zero over one year.
 LEED Zero Waste recognizes buildings that achieve GBCI’s TRUE certification at the Platinum level.

 Moreover, recent years have spotlighted the need to reduce carbon emissions and accelerate efforts to achieve a low-carbon future.
 Buildings account for nearly 40% of all carbon emissions, and according to a 2020 UN report, buildings must reduce at least 50% of their carbon emissions by 2030 to achieve net-zero by 2050.
 Organizations, cities, and countries around the globe are now monitoring their outputs.
 They’re committing to carbon emissions reductions as well as net-zero emissions.